-Pete Miele is Chief Operating Officer and Director of Education at Seminary Ridge Museum and an Instructor in the History/Philosophy Department at Shippensburg University of Pennsylvania.
+Pete Miele is Chief Operating Officer and Director of Education at Seminary Ridge Museum and a past Instructor in the History/Philosophy Department at Shippensburg University of Pennsylvania.
+In his current position, he designs opportunities for museum visitors and distance learners to engage with the Civil War era and its long shadow.
 Prior to his current position, he worked at Seminary Ridge Museum as both Visitor Services and Education Coordinator and Visitor Services Assistant and was employed for two years at Northern Valley Regional High School District in Old Tappan and Demarest, New Jersey.
 He is a 2014 graduate of Shippensburg University of Pennsylvania with a Master of Arts in Applied History and a 2011 graduate of Ramapo College of New Jersey with Bachelor of Arts in History and Secondary Education.
-His interests include museum education, historical empathy, shared authority, and 19th industrial history.

 Douglas Ullman, Jr.

-Doug was the Digital Content Producer for the American Battlefield Trust, playing a key role in the creation of history content on the website, including the Civil War In4 and War Department video series, battle apps guides, and history articles.
-Apart from his work at the Trust, Doug is an independent historian focusing on the Twelfth/Twentieth Army corps as well as a part-time music teacher in Arlington, Virginia.
+Doug was a member of the American Battlefield Trust’s digital and education teams from 2010-2018, playing a key role in the creation of history content on the website, including the Civil War In4 and War Department video series, battle apps guides, and history articles.
+He continues his Civil War work as an independent historian with a specific interest in New York troops and the major campaigns of 1864.
+Doug is also a professional actor and teacher who has performed Off-Broadway, across the United States, and internationally, and teaches private voice lessons in Northern Virginia.
 He is a graduate of New York University's Steinhardt School of Education and Culture.

 Kristopher D. White

-Kris is the Education Manager at the American Battlefield Trust.
+Kris is the education manager at the American Battlefield Trust.
 White is a graduate of Norwich University with an M.A. in Military History, as well as a graduate of California University of Pennsylvania with a B.A. in History.
 For nearly five years he served as a staff military historian at Fredericksburg and Spotsylvania National Military Park.
 White is the co-founder of Emerging Civil War and is also the co-creator of the Engaging the Civil War Series, which is a partnership between Southern Illinois University Press and Emerging Civil War.
-An award-winning speaker and editor, White has authored, co-authored, or edited nearly two-dozen books; and is the author and co-author of numerous history-related articles.
+An award-winning speaker and editor, White has authored, co-authored, or edited nearly two-dozen books; and he frequently leads tours in the United States and abroad.